 These silent protagonists also encouraged you to interact with the world more to fill in the details rather than relying on your characters to tell you what’s going on all the time.
 Creation itself gave you a close connection to them as did the game’s amazing personality-generation opening for your main hero.

 Also, motherfreaking Pachisi:

-Pachisi was a board game available in the NES, SNES, and GBC versions, but not available in the iOS version, which really pissed me off.
+Pachisi was a board game available in the NES, SNES, and GBC versions, but not available in the iOS version.
 This was just another added layer of fun in the game and broke up the somewhat monotonous monster battling.

 You could also fly in the game, there was a day and night cycle, there were TinyMedals to collect, and so many fun dungeons including the pyramid and the cursed Golden Claws.